tgrecojs/logseq/pages/egghead.md

 ### Secure ECMAScript
 	- ### Video 1
 		- Here we have an index.html file which loads in this index.js file using the script element.
 		- Let's make use of this isFrozen function things to investigate things that we know to be true.
-		-
+Specifically, let's check out our program's Array prototype, -
 		-
 		- we can investigate things that we know to be